AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/07_LAPS_Sentinel_Integration.md

 4. Name the script deployment: **Enable Advanced Audit Logging**.

-5. Upload your `Enable-AdvancedAudit.ps1` script.
+5. Upload your `Enable Audit Policies for LAPS monitoring.ps1` script.

 6. Configure:
    - **Run this script using the logged on credentials:** No